 Often, it’s easy to tell if PPE has received certification.
 In the case of respirators, the mask itself will have an approval label printed on the filtering facepiece, as well as an approval label on or within the packaging.
 Counterfeit respirators will lack these labels, or will have labeling with misspellings and other errors.

 The COVID-19 pandemic introduced the need for change at many companies, not only in the U.S., but also around the world.
 In response, Arnold’s Office Furniture launched Sunline Supply, a division dedicated to providing customers with top-quality, safe and effective PPE.
-We have recently received FDA certification to distribute PPE (operator number: 10066657) and are currently importing our PPE under industrial use.
-We are doing this to keep in front of ever-changing supply chain regulations and avoid the chance of delayed shipments from a manufacturer.
+We are keeping in front of ever-changing supply chain regulations and avoid the chance of delayed shipments from a manufacturer.

-Not only have we received FDA approval, but so has each of the manufacturers and factories we work with.
 Leaders from our company have toured the factories we work with and have seen the products up close.
-We’ve compared dozens of different PPE offerings from numerous brands, allowing us to provide you with the best-quality FDA-approved devices.
+We’ve compared dozens of different PPE offerings from numerous brands, allowing us to provide you with the best-quality devices.

 Who Performs PPE Testing?